NicolasValette/UNITY_Go_To_Hell/README.md

 ## How To play the game ?

 The game will be soon release on itch.io and will be playable on brower !
-Stay tuned !
+You can early test here : https://myoji.itch.io/dice-to-hell?secret=ZbXnVNLfQzp3m0L4LGTLnyR7aY

 ## Authors